 The carbohydrates that you want to eliminate from your diet to lose weight are those that are either sweet or starchy: grain based foods such as pasta and bread, potatoes, rice, cakes, biscuits, fruit, fruit juices, desserts etc. You should base your diet on “meat and veg” with emphasis on the meat.

 You also need to remove all sources of “vegetable oil” from your diet as these also directly promote fat storage.
 Stick to coconut oil, palm oil, animal fats and limited amounts of olive oil.

 Some more points:

-- Many resources will tell you that you don’t need to count calories on a low-carb diet.
+- Many sources will tell you that you don’t need to count calories on a low-carb diet.
 That is only partially true.
 Total calories still matter, but many people find that they naturally reduce calorie intake on a low-carb diet and don’t need to keep track of how much they eat.

-- The low-carb diet is generally moderate in protein, high in fat and, ideally, very low in carbohydrates.
+- The low-carb diet is generally moderate in protein, relatively high in fat and, ideally, very low in carbohydrates.

 Sounds simple, and it is, however, there are a few additional elements to consider.

 You will need to have transitioned your body away from using carbohydrates as fuel to instead burning fat.
 If you are significantly overweight and/or have progressed a long way down the path to Type-2 diabetes, then getting your insulin levels down far enough so that you can start to burn fat may be difficult using diet alone.
-The answer to this problem is in fasting – please see out Fasting page.
+The answer to this problem is in fasting – please see our Fasting page.

 Either through changing to a low-carb diet alone, or in combination with fasting, we recommend that you transition to a fat metabolism before you worry about losing weight.
-This is because everything becomes a lot easier when you are no longer fueled by carbohydrates.
+This is because everything becomes a lot easier when you are no longer fuelled by carbohydrates.
 A lot easier by a huge measure.
 You will find the following: